leios/gpu-handbook/src/content/abstractions.md

 And that's the whole function.
 Now we just need to run it.
 This is generally done in 3 steps:
 1. Configure all the input variables.
-In this case, it would mean making sure that `a`, `b`, and `c` are all of the appropriate array type for runnig the code on the GPU.
+In this case, it would mean making sure that `a`, `b`, and `c` are all of the appropriate array type for running the code on the GPU or in parallel on the CPU with the generic `Array` type.
 2. Configure the kernel.
-This is done by first getting the right backend (for example, AMD, NVIDIA, Metal, etc), and then running the kernel with that backend as a function argument, so `kernel = add(get_backend(a))`.
+This is done by first getting the right backend (for example, AMD, NVIDIA, Metal, etc), and then running the kernel with that backend as a function argument, so `kernel = add!(get_backend(a))`.
 3. Run the kernel with the appropriate arguments, so `kernel(c, a, b, ndrange = length(a))`.
-Here `ndrange` is an $$n$$dimensional range of values to index over.
-In this case, as long as `a`, `b`, and `c` are all the same length, we could set the range to be the `length(...)` of any of the three.
+Here `ndrange` is an $$n$$-dimensional range of values to index over.
+In this case, as long as `a`, `b`, and `c` are all the same length, we can set the range to be the `length(...)` of any of the three.

 Putting all of that together: